legacysurvey/legacysurvey/pages/dr4/files.rst

 External Files
 ==============

-The DECaLS photometric catalogs have been matched to the following external spectroscopic files from the SDSS, which can be accessed through the web at: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr4/external/
+The Legacy Survey photometric catalogs have been matched to the following external spectroscopic files from the SDSS, which can be accessed through the web at: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr4/external/

 Or on the NERSC computers (for collaborators) at: